Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 Valuation Drivers: Company Size

 Deal size is one of the most important determinants of the valuation multiple.
-In our sample, the median revenue multiple was twice as high for deal sizes in the $50-100M basket as compared to the $20-50M basket.
+In our sample, the median revenue multiple was almost twice as high for deal sizes in the $50-100M basket as compared to the $20-50M basket.

 There may be several factors contributing to this large difference: